Envirometrix/PredictiveSoilMapping/docs/index.md

 ## Acknowledgements {-}

-The authors are grateful to numerous contributions from colleagues around the world, especially for the contributions by the current and former ISRIC — World Soil Information colleages: Robert MacMillan, Gerard Heuvelink, Johan Leenaars, Jorge Mendes de Jesus, Wei Shangguan, David G. Rossiter, and many others.
-ISRIC is a research foundation funded primarily by the Dutch Goverment.
+The authors are grateful to numerous contributions from colleagues around the world, especially for the contributions by the current and former ISRIC — World Soil Information colleagues: Robert MacMillan, Gerard Heuvelink, Johan Leenaars, Jorge Mendes de Jesus, Wei Shangguan, David G. Rossiter, and many others.
+ISRIC is a research foundation funded primarily by the Dutch Government.
 The authors also grateful to the support received via the [AfSIS project](http://africasoils.net), which has been funded by the Bill and Melinda Gates Foundation (BMGF) and the Alliance for a Green Revolution in Africa (AGRA).
 Many soil data processing examples in the book are based on the R code developed by Dylan Beuadette, Pierre Roudier, Julian Moeys, Brandad Malone and many other developers.
 Author is also grateful to comments and suggestions to the methods explained in the book by Travis Nauman, Amanda Ramcharan, David G. Rossiter and [Julian Moeys](http://julienmoeys.info/).

 SoilGrids are based on numerous soil profile data sets that have been kindly contributed by various national and international agencies: the